cjspencer/UCB-Cybersecurity/Ansible/README.md

 ## Ansible
 Here you will find Ansible Playbook files and configuration files used in automating Docker contianer configuration and deployment.
+These files were created for the Cloud Virtualization and Security project to configure and deploy three web servers and one ELK server.
+Deployment and configuration was done using a jump box provisioner.
+A description of how these files were used to develop the cloud network can be found here [Cloud Security ELK Stack Project](https://github.com/cjspencer/UCB-Cybersecurity/tree/main/Cloud%20Security%20ELK%20Stack%20Project)